novuhq/novu/docs/docs/guides/subscribers-migration.md

 ### Steps:-

-1. Export your user details in csv format.
+1. Export your user details in CSV format.
-2. Clean this exported csv file.
+2. Clean this exported CSV file.
 Keep only relevant fields.
-3. Move this csv file in script directory.
+3. Move this CSV file to the script directory.
-4. Change file name in script with your file name.
+4. Change the file name in the script with your file name.
 5. Run the script.
 (Make script.sh executable before using)